 top of page

-Wunanga Trail Whiteman Park
+Wunanga Trail and Bennett Brook Railway - Whiteman Park

-It's been a while since we have walked the Wunanga Trail.
-Wunanga means ‘quiet’ or ‘peaceful’ in Noongar and this trail certainly lives up to its name.
-The yellow trail is just over 4km long so will take about 1 to 2 hours.
-As the trail is set in a figure of eight you can do a shorter walk by just completing one loop following the orange trail markers.
-The trail is mostly flat but is dirt (not compacted) so not particularly suited to prams.
+The yellow trail is 4.3km long so will take about 1 to 2 hours.
+As the trail is set in a figure of eight you can do a shorter walk by just completing one loop following the orange (2.1km) trail markers.
+The trail is mostly flat but is uncompacted soft sand in many places.

 The best time of year is Winter and Spring when the fungi and wildflowers are out.